 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-The TA also supported the conduct of (i) regular GMS Senior Officials Meetings (that are also serving as Task Force for preparation of deliverables for the Ministerial Conference and Summit), (ii) Sector Working Group meetings, and (iii) consultations and roundtable discussions with development partners (held either as stand-alone events or as side-events to the GMS Ministerial Conferences) to improve coordination of cooperation programs at the regional and country levels and the implementation of the GMS list of high priority projects in the GMS Regional Investment Framework Implementation Plan (2014-2018).
+The TA also supported the conduct of (i) regular GMS Senior Officials' Meetings (that also served as Task Force for preparation of deliverables for the Ministerial Conferences and Summits); (ii) Sector Working Group meetings (especially the Subregional Transport Forum and the Urban Development Task Force/Working Group); and (iii) consultations and roundtable discussions with development partners (held either as stand-alone events or as side-events to the GMS Ministerial Conferences) to improve coordination of cooperation programs at the regional and country levels and the implementation of the GMS list of high priority projects in the GMS Regional Investment Framework (RIF) 2013-2022, including those in the RIF Implementation Plan (2014-2020).

-Furthermore, the TA supported the preparation of key knowledge products including the GMS Development Partners Assistance Matrix, the GMS Statistics Database (first and second editions, and online database), the RIF-IP Progress Reports for periods ending June 2015, December 2015, and June 2016, and the maintenance of the web-based GMS Projects Database.
+Furthermore, the TA supported the preparation of key knowledge products including the GMS Development Partners Assistance Matrix; the GMS Statistics Database (second and third editions, and online database); the RIF-IP Progress Reports for periods ending June 2015, December 2015, and June 2016, and the maintenance of the web-based GMS Projects Database.